intel/pepc/docs/guide-install.md

 dnf install python-pip git
 ```

-Install pepc into a python virtual enviroment using the following commands.
+Install pepc into a python virtual environment using the following commands.

 ```
 python3 -m venv ~/.pmtools